stellar/django-polaris/README.rst

 | Run migrations: ``python manage.py migrate``
 | Compile static assets: ``python manage.py compilescss``
 | Collect static assets: ``python manage.py collectstatic --no-input``
-| Compile translation files: ``python manage.py compilemessages``

-The last step is to add an ``Asset`` database object for the token you intend to anchor.
-Get into the django python shell like so:
+The last step is to add an ``Asset`` database object for every token you intend to anchor.
+Get into your python shell, then run something like this:
-``python manage.py shell``, then:
 ::

-    from polaris.models import Asset

     from polaris.models import Asset
     Asset.objects.create(